opencv/opencv/modules/features2d/doc/object_categorization.rst

 BOWTrainer::cluster
 -----------------------
-.. c:function:: Mat BOWTrainer::cluster() const
+.. cpp:function:: Mat BOWTrainer::cluster() const

     Clusters train descriptors.
 The vocabulary consists of cluster centers.
 So, this method returns the vocabulary.
 In the first variant of the method, train descriptors stored in the object are clustered.
 In the second variant, input descriptors are clustered.

-.. c:function:: Mat BOWTrainer::cluster( const Mat& descriptors ) const
+.. cpp:function:: Mat BOWTrainer::cluster( const Mat& descriptors ) const

     :param descriptors: Descriptors to cluster.
 Each row of  the ``descriptors``  matrix is a descriptor.
 Descriptors are not added to the inner train descriptor set.